This article describes the main features of Studio and is aimed at users who are new to Studio or are upgrading from a previous version.

 Changing file settings

-Changing the settings of a file, such as its name, can be done in the Properties pane.
+Changing the settings of a file, such as its name, can be done in the Properties panel.

 Tip: Changing the name of an article can also be done by clicking it at the top of the page in the editor.

-Figure: Change the settings of a selected file by opening the Properties pane (A) and changing any of the settings (B).
+Figure: Change the settings of a selected file by opening the Properties panel (A) and changing any of the settings (B).

 For more information, see Changing the properties of an object or file.